marzeverett/frost_prediction/README.md

 ## Plan
 Look at different weather parameters (temp/humidity, precipitation, wind speed, wind direction) and how they relate to each other using a quantitative analysis rules genetic algorithm.

-Weekend Schedule:

-Go back through the literature.
-Figure out non-dominance rules, other stuff Figure out what you are going to do in terms of metrics and data wrangling.
-Some of this data is already wrangled, so that is helpful.

 feature1[r1, r2][d1, d2] (days before) +- feature2[r1, r2][d1, d2]